jsloan3/brickbot/README.md

 # 🧱 brickbot 🧱

 ## About
-Brickbot is a barebones python discord bot that can play Youtube videos using yt-dlp.
+Brickbot is a barebones python discord music bot that can play Youtube videos using yt-dlp/ffmpeg.

 ## Commands
 All commands are discord slash commands.